apace100/origins-docs/docs/types/power_types/prevent_game_event.md

 }
 ```

-This example will prevent the entity that has the power to emit a `minecraft:hit_ground` game event, which is usually emitted by landong on the ground upon falling.
+This example will prevent the entity that has the power to emit a `minecraft:hit_ground` game event, which is usually emitted by landing on the ground upon falling.